jj5/kickass-crypto/README.md

 ### Data encoding

 The data encoding is either JSON, PHP serialization, or text.
-Assuming you have the right module for the data format (above) you can decrypt anything regardless of the data encoding it used.
+Assuming you have the right module for the data format (above), and with a caveat discussed below, you can decrypt anything regardless of the data encoding it used.
 Encryption will be done using the configured data encoding, see CONFIG_ENCRYPTION_DATA_ENCODING, it can be one of:

 - KICKASS_CRYPTO_DATA_ENCODING_JSON
 - KICKASS_CRYPTO_DATA_ENCODING_PHPS